Fralinger String Band’s 2017 Parade Officers

-Jeff has over 20 years of experience as a String Band Mummer, with four years at Fralinger.
+Jeff has over 23 years of experience as a String Band Mummer, with seven years at Fralinger.
 Jeff plays the alto sax, but has played several other instruments.
 During the year, Jeff participates in band functions and is always willing to dedicate his time to help better the organization.

-Jeff resides with his wife Jen in Havertown, PA.
-Both manage Something Creative LLC, a startup marketing boutique.
+Jeff resides with his wife Jen and son Jeffy in Wynnewood, PA.
+Both manage Something Creative LLC, a boutique marketing company and Fuel Cycle Fitness Center based in Ardmore, PA.
 His father Jerry Crompton is a member of Fralinger and his brothers, Jim and Jerry are members of the Avalon String Band.